Student Support Advising

 - Non-Medical Leaves of Absence, Withdrawals, Dismissals

-Carl Steidel, the Senior Associate Dean of Students, coordinates the Student Support and Advising programs within Student Affairs.
-Please contact Dean Steidel at email@example.com or 207-786-6220 or visit him in Lane Hall 103 with any questions you may have about these services and supports.
+Jess Berry, Assistant Dean of Students for Accessible Education and Student Support coordinates the Student Support Advising programs within Student Affairs.
+Please contact her at email@example.com or 207-755-5987 or visit her in Ladd Library with any questions you may have about these services and supports.